temporalio/tctl-plugin-template/README.md

 # tctl-plugin-template

-Use this template to quickly create urfave/cli based CLI and/or [tctl](https://github.com/temporalio/tctl) plugin
+Use this template to quickly create a new CLI or [tctl](https://github.com/temporalio/tctl) plugin

 # Build